sigp/opcode-purity/README.md

 - Tighten the definition of impurity.
 - Confirm the purity of all precompiles (especially zksnarks).
 - Look further into future impure opcodes.
+- Add details for call-type opcodes in opcode listings

 # Background